Seafreight Insights

 Key market dynamics and trends include:

-Congestion at transshipment hubs in Asia, such as Singapore, Port Kelang and Tanjung Pelepas, but also in the Middle East and EU ports is leading to delays.
+• Congestion at transshipment hubs in Asia, such as Singapore, Port Kelang and Tanjung Pelepas, but also in Middle Eastern and European ports, such as Hamburg, leads to delays.

 Trade Analysis: Far East Westbound